vjirsa/bootcamp/README.md

 This intensive course is to provide students with the prerequisites - some conceptual background and sufficient working knowledge of mathematics - necessary to master the mathematically based graduate courses at the Center for Complex Systems \& Brain Sciences.
 By no means it is intended to compete with the traditional introductory courses in mathematics taught at universities.
 Rather it should be viewed as a synopsis of the mathematical tools most probably encountered in scientific applications.
 The present script is meant to serve as a companion during the boot camp and as a quick reference and look-up source after the boot camp.

-The project is compact while fairly complete, hence being ideal to include new topics or to expand those already discussed.
+The compactness and completeness of these introductory concepts make this project suitable to include new topics or to expand existing ones, and hence I hope this project will estimulate the development of new projects disseminating mathematics in Life Sciences.

 Original version: Boca Raton Florida, USA, August 2002.
 Current version: Marseille, France, December 2018.

 ## Contents

 The repository includes tex files with the contents of the course and a directory with Matlab scripts to generate the figures used in the tex document.
 The text is organized in different files labelled as `Final_day$number.tex`, where `$number` stands for the order of the chapter.
 These files can be then included as desired in a main file containing the headers of the document, called `Final.tex`.
-In addition, there are a number of tests called `Final_test$number.tex`, which should be compiled individually.
+In addition, there are a number of tests in the folder `tests` labelled as `Final_test$number.tex` in correspondence with the different chapters,  which should be compiled individually.
+The Matlab scripts and the figures generated from them are stored in the folder `matlab`, and any remaining figures in the folder `figs`.

 ### Downloading all the repository